ernest-bruce/human-internet/internet_plan/internet_plan.md

 we are in a winter of humanistic web·content consumption, just like we have gone through several [artificial·intelligence·winters] [ai·winter]
 · there is not enough profit in making web·content consumption helpful to people
-· the goals of **Peoples•Foundation** include making such interactions a reality in the *human·web*
+· the goals of **Peoples·Foundation** include making such interactions a reality in the *human·web*
 &nbsp;

-the **human·web,** powered by [**InterPlanetary·File·System**] [IPFS] and **Peoples•Cloud,** will realize Ted·Nelson’s vision of parallel documents; connections between them thru two·way, visible links; live quotations; and different ways of displaying multimedia content on flat, interactive screens
+the **human·web,** powered by [**InterPlanetary·File·System**] [IPFS] and **Peoples·Cloud,** will realize Ted·Nelson’s vision of parallel documents; connections between them thru two·way, visible links; live quotations; and different ways of displaying multimedia content on flat, interactive screens
 &nbsp;
 &nbsp;

 ### profit·dedicated·entities
-profit·dedicated entities will want to tap into **Peoples•Cloud** to get access to the rich data and content that people store and manage there
+profit·dedicated entities will want to tap into **Peoples·Cloud** to get access to the rich data and content that people store and manage there
 · these entities *will pay* to get that access because the value of the data is greater than the personal·information they get using other less honorable and increasingly illegal approaches

 the identity, privacy, security, and trust elements the human·internet provides, and the new humanistic ways in which people relate to their data and the content they generate or consume, will give people the confidence they need to manage their personal·information on a single, human·based and human·dedicated public platform